FACTBOX-Impact of COVID-19 pandemic on sports events around the world

 * The Le Mans 24 hours race was postponed from June 13-14 to Sept.
 19-20. * The Indianapolis 500 has been postponed until Aug.
 23.

-NFL * The NFL plans to begin its season in September and games scheduled to take place overseas have been moved back to the United States.
+* MotoGP intends to start its season with races on July 19 and 26 at the Jerez circuit in southern Spain.
+NFL

-RUGBY LEAGUE * Australia's National Rugby League is set for a May 28 restart after players agreed to 20% pay-cuts for the abridged 2020 season.
+* The NFL plans to begin its season in September and games scheduled to take place overseas have been moved back to the United States.
+RUGBY LEAGUE

-SNOOKER * The World Snooker Championship, originally scheduled to begin on April 18, will start on July 31 at the Crucible Theatre in Sheffield.
+* Australia's National Rugby League is set for a May 28 restart after players agreed to 20% pay-cuts for the abridged 2020 season.
+SNOOKER

-* Patrick Mouratoglou's tennis academy in France will host a five-week series in May.
-TABLE TENNIS
+* The World Snooker Championship, originally scheduled to begin on April 18, will start on July 31 at the Crucible Theatre in Sheffield.
+SWIMMING

-* The Table Tennis World Championships in South Korea have been provisionally scheduled to be held between Sept.
+TABLE TENNIS * The Table Tennis World Championships in South Korea have been provisionally scheduled to be held between Sept.
 27 and Oct.
-4. ULTIMATE FIGHTING CHAMPIONSHIP
+4.

-* The UFC will stage three events in the space of a week beginning with UFC 249 on May 9 followed by two cards on May 13 and May 16.
-List of sports events that have either been cancelled or postponed due to the outbreak:
+ULTIMATE FIGHTING CHAMPIONSHIP * The UFC will stage three events in the space of a week beginning with UFC 249 on May 9 followed by two cards on May 13 and May 16.

 * The MLB has further delayed its 2020 season's opening day of March 26. * The Women's National Basketball Association postponed the start of its 2020 regular season, originally scheduled to run from May 15-Sept.
 20.